 All of this—the lack of details, the fast turn-around on interview scheduling—is in the interest of finding and hiring the ideal candidate as quickly as possible.
 Rather than taking the time to go into detail in emails, recruiters rely on setting up quick phone calls to immediately determine whether a candidate is serious about the opportunity (and is seriously a good fit).

 The result?
-Less time wasted for both them and, ultimately, for you.
+Less time wasted for them and for you.
 And the sooner the right candidate gets hired.
 After all, the companies they’re working for need that position filled, stat.

-—Oh, and in most cases, the recruiter will give you more information about the company (including the company name) on that call.
-So, in the end, you’re won’t have to wait long for that information after all.
+Pro tip: Oh, and in most cases, the recruiter will give you more information about the company (including the company name) on that call.
+So, in the end, you won’t have to wait long for that information after all.

 2. A company is expanding/changing and not ready to go public about what they’re up to.